windybasket/Docker/README.md

 \* *may vary*

 ## Getting Started

 We only need to install Docker and download the accompanying Docker Image once on our computer to run images.
 To do this:
 [Install Docker](https://docs.docker.com/get-docker/)

+On Mac, start the Docker Desktop app in your app folder.
+There should be a Docker icon in the top right (whale) on successful startup.
+On Windows, start the Docker Desktop app by searching in the start bar.
+There should be a Docker icon in the bottom right (whale) on successful startup.

 Open up a terminal and type:

-`docker pull windybasket/bio:base` (Gets the accompanying Docker Image) Now we type:
+`docker pull windybasket/bio:base` (Gets the accompanying Docker Image)

+Now we type:

 `docker run -p 6080:80 -v /dev/shm:/dev/shm windybasket/bio:base` (start the Docker virtual computer)

 [Go to the Desktop](http://127.0.0.1:6080/), open up a web browser and go to http://127.0.0.1:6080/